upgini/upgini/README.md

 #### ⚠️ Requirements for search initialization dataset
 We do dataset verification and cleaning under the hood, but still there are some requirements to follow:
 - Pandas dataframe representation
-- Correct label column types: integers or strings for binary and multiclass lables, floats for regression
+- Correct label column types: integers or strings for binary and multiclass labels, floats for regression
 - At least one column defined as a [search key](#-search-key-types-we-support-more-is-coming)
 - Min size after deduplication by search key column and NAs removal: *1000 records*
 - Max size after deduplication by search key column and NAs removal: *1 000 000 records*
 ### 4. 🔍 Start your first data search!
-The main abstraction you interact is `FeaturesEnricher`. `FeaturesEnricher` is scikit-learn compatible estimator, so you can easily add it into your existing ML pipelines.
+The main abstraction you interact is `FeaturesEnricher`. `FeaturesEnricher` is a Scikit-learn compatible estimator, so you can easily add it into your existing ML pipelines.
 First, create instance of the `FeaturesEnricher` class.
 Once it created call
 - `fit` to search relevant datasets & features
 - than `transform` to enrich your dataset with features from search result